 A unique macro variable name and value can be created from each observation using the automatic data step variable _n_.
 See Example 2.

-For character variables, SYMPUT creates only one macro variable, and its value changes in each iteration of the program.
+SYMPUT creates only one macro variable for character variables and its value changes in each program iteration.
 The macro variable contains only the value assigned in the last iteration of the data step.

 It can be a DATA step expression.
-The value returned by the expression in the current observation is assigned as the value of macro-variable.
+The value returned by the expression in the current observation is assigned as the value of the macro-variable.

 If a macro-variable does not exist, SYMPUT creates it.
 SYMPUT makes a macro variable assignment when the program executes.